snappercord/Settings-Icons/README.md

 Want to use on the web version of discord or BetterDiscord/BandagedBD?
 There's a [port](https://github.com/MulverineX/legacy-settings-icons)!
 (Server settings (currently) not ported, plugin icons N/A)

+Want icons for languages in codeblocks?
+Check it out [here](https://github.com/Snapperito/codeblock-icons)

 ## Installation
 Head over to your themes folder, open a command prompt / powershell / terminal / or git bash and enter the following:
 ```